siyuan-note/user-guide-en_US/Memos/Abstract Leak and O'Connell's Razor.md

 > {: id="20210104091520-n1b2j2k"}
 {: id="20210104091520-dv01g65"}

 "Abstract Leak" is a term in the field of software development, and it can be extended to many fields.
+It is the best choice to expose the lower-level structure directly and leave the abstract freedom to the user.
 {: id="20210104091520-hbwz1qo"}

 ## Occam's razor principle